sochara-org/community-health-ai/README.md

 Key Functions:
 functions.py
-initialize_clickhouse_connection: Establishes a ClickHouse database connection.
+initialize_clickhouse_connection()
+Initializes a connection to the ClickHouse database using the credentials and configurations stored in environment variables.

+initialize_tokenizer_and_model()
+Loads a pre-trained BERT tokenizer and model from the Hugging Face library.
+If the tokenizer lacks a padding token, it assigns a default one.

+initialize_llama_model()
-initialize_tokenizer_and_model: Initializes a tokenizer and model for generating embeddings.
+Loads a pre-trained LLaMA tokenizer and model from the Hugging Face library for causal language modeling tasks.

+generate_embeddings(tokenizer, model, query)
-generate_embeddings: Generates embeddings for a given query text.
+Generates embeddings for a given query text using the provided tokenizer and model.
+Returns the pooled embedding vector.

-rank_sections: Ranks text sections based on cosine similarity to the query.
-cosine_similarity: Retrieves the most similar section using cosine similarity.
-vector_search_cosine_distance: Retrieves the most similar section using cosine distance.
-ann_search: Retrieves the most similar section using approximate nearest neighbors search.
-euclidean_search: Retrieves the most similar section using Euclidean distance.
+extract_important_words(query_text)
-extract_important_words: Extracts important words from the query text.
+Extracts important words from a given query text, excluding common stop words.
+Returns a list of significant words.

-ann_search_on_chunks: Performs approximate nearest neighbors search on chunks containing important words.
-get_surrounding_chunks: Retrieves surrounding chunks for additional context.
+get_surrounding_chunks(client, id, summary_id, window_size=2)
+Fetches chunks of text surrounding a specific chunk from the database.
+The window_size parameter determines how many chunks before and after should be included.

+get_original_filename(client, summary_id)
+Retrieves the original filename associated with a given summary ID from the database, processes it, and constructs the full file URL.

+cosine_similarity(client, question_embedding)
+Performs a cosine similarity search using the provided question embedding.
+Returns the most similar chunk of text and the associated original filename.

+vector_search_cosine_distance(client, question_embedding)
+Performs a cosine distance search using the provided question embedding.
+Returns the most similar chunk of text and the associated original filename.

+ann_search(client, query_embedding, window_size=2, top_n=5)
+Performs an approximate nearest neighbor (ANN) search using the provided query embedding.
+Returns the top matching chunks and their descriptions if they are PDF files.

+euclidean_search(client, question_embedding)
+Performs a Euclidean distance search using the provided question embedding.
+Returns the most similar chunk of text and the associated original filename.

+query_clickhouse_word_with_multi_stage(client, important_words, query_embedding, top_n=5)
+Executes a multi-stage search combining keyword matching and semantic similarity.
+Returns the top matching chunks and descriptions for PDF files.

+get_pdf_description(filename)
+Retrieves a brief description of a PDF file based on its content from the database.
+The description is truncated to 300 characters.

+deduplicate_results(closest_chunks, top_n)
+Removes duplicate results from a list of chunks based on their filenames.
+Returns unique chunks and their filenames.

+structure_sentence_with_llama(query, chunk_text, llama_tokenizer, llama_model)
-structure_sentence: Structures text using the GPT-3.5 model.
+Structures a given chunk of text in response to a query using the LLaMA model.
+Returns the structured text.

-structure_chunk_text: Formats text without adding or removing content.
-process_query: Processes a query and returns a structured response.
-process_query_clickhouse: Processes a query using different search methods and returns a structured response.
+structure_sentence(query, chunk_text)
+Structures a given chunk of text in response to a query using OpenAI's GPT-3.5-turbo model.
+Returns the structured text.

+structure_chunk_text(query, chunk_text)
+Formats a given chunk of text without making any changes to its content using OpenAI's GPT-3.5-turbo model.
+Returns the formatted text.

+process_query_clickhouse(query_text, search_method='ann_search')
+processes a query by generating embeddings and performing a specified search method in the ClickHouse database.
+Returns the most relevant chunk of text and its filename.

+process_query_clickhouse_pdf(query_text, top_n=5)
-process_query_clickhouse_word: Processes a query by extracting important words and retrieving surrounding context.
+Processes a query by extracting important words, generating embeddings, performing a multi-stage search, and retrieving descriptions for the top PDF files.
+Returns the most relevant contexts, filenames, and descriptions.

 search_query.py:
  Imports: Brings in necessary modules and functions for the application.

  Flask app initialization: Creates the Flask application instance.

  Logging setup: Configures basic logging for the application.

  Warning suppression: Ignores specific deprecation warnings.

  Conversation history: Initializes an empty list to store chat history.

  Main route ('/') handler: Processes GET and POST requests for the main chat interface.

  Query processing: Calls functions to process user queries and retrieve responses.

  Response formatting: Structures the bot's reply, PDF URLs, and descriptions.

  Conversation history update: Adds the latest interaction to the history.

  Template rendering: Returns the rendered HTML for the chat interface.

  About route ('/about') handler: Renders the About Us page.

  Application runner: Starts the Flask application in debug mode when run directly.

 Templates